perone/Pyevolve/docs/source/faq.rst

    Python is a powerful language, the features of Python together with the Evolutionary Algorithms (EA) can be very interesting.
-There is no good GA library written in Python today, the main effort of the Pyevolve is to sane this problem, since the Evolutionary Computation research field is growing faster.
+There is no good GA library written in Python today.
+The main effort of Pyevolve is to solve a clean solution, since the Evolutionary Computation research field is growing faster.